 Many of the scientists and administrators at the Laboratory also hold faculty positions at the University and the Laboratory has access to both undergraduate and graduate student talent.

-The Ames Laboratory leads the Critical Materials Institute, a DOE Energy Innovation Hub funded at up to $120 million over five years.
-The Critical Materials Institute brings together leading researchers from other DOE national laboratories, academia and industry to develop solutions to domestic shortages of rare-earth materials and other materials critical to U.S. energy security.
+Ames Laboratory leads the Critical Materials Institute, a DOE Energy Innovation Hub, that is now in its second five-year funding cycle.
+The Critical Materials Institute brings together leading researchers from other DOE national laboratories, academia, and industry to develop solutions to domestic shortages of rare-earth materials and other materials critical to U.S. energy security.
+CMI researchers have disclosed more than 90 inventions, filed more than 50 patent applications, have been awarded six patents and licensed five technologies.

-The Ames Laboratory broke ground in June 2014 for a new, state-of-the-art Sensitive Instrument Facility, which will house next generation electron microscopy equipment for characterization of materials at the atomic scale.
+Ames Laboratory's newest research facility, the state-of-the-art Sensitive Instrument Facility, houses a compliment of next generation electron microscopy equipment for characterization of materials at the atomic scale.

 For more on the operation of Ames Laboratory, see the following: